yjl9903/Codesim/README.md

 Ensure you have installed `clang` in your computer, and corresponding `nm`, `objdump` has been properly set in your path env.

-Run the following in your terminal
+Run the following in your terminal.

 ```bash
 curl -fsSL https://bina.egoist.sh/yjl9903/Codesim | sh